rupakreddy11/Face-and-Smile-Recognition/README.md

 Face Recognition using OpenCV Python :

 Once you try to implement the  face recognition model, create two folders called as data and train.'data' folder will be your dataset where the images taken from your webcam will b stored in it. 'train' folder will be used to contain the train.yml file which is made from the data.
-This train.yml is used to recognize the face.This facial recognition is done by using haarcascade_frontalface_default.xml.
+This train.yml is used to recognize the face.This facial recognition is done by using 'LBPH Face Recognizer'.

 Face and Smile Detection using OpenCV Python: